-Despite the lockdown, barristers in the Business and Property Group have been as busy as ever.
-In the first of our regular round-ups, Iqbal Mohammed reports on a selection of the recent work of members and noteworthy decisions across our practice areas.
+In this latest edition of deBriefed Iqbal Mohammed reports on a selection of the recent work of members and noteworthy decisions across our practice areas.

 Procedure & Costs

-Finally we would like to take this opportunity to thank all of our clients for their continued support throughout what has been a very challenging year for all us.
+Finally, we would like to take this opportunity to thank all our clients for their continued support and look forward to seeing you in chambers very soon.